vijayee/js-ipfs-example-browser/README.md

-# js-ipfs-example-browser
+#js-ipfs-example-browser
-An example of loading an IPFS Node into the browser.
-More to come soon...
+An example of how to load an ipfs node into the browser